-Danske Bank hires finance chief from Commerzbank in shake-up
+Danske Bank poaches Commerzbank finance chief in post-scandal shake-up

 The bank also said it is looking to replace Jim Ditmore, who will step down as chief operating officer.

+Also on Thursday, Finland’s Nordea (NDAFI.HE) named Danish Frank Vang-Jensen, head of personal banking at the Nordic region’s biggest bank, as its new chief executive.

-Reporting by Jacob Gronholt-Pedersen and Tom Sims; Editing by Alexander Smith
+Reporting by Jacob Gronholt-Pedersen, Stine Jacobsen and Tom Sims; Editing by Alexander Smith